LIFEHUBBER

 What appears notable

-Based on the repository materials, readers may want to notice the small bundle-size framing, Tauri/Rust/React stack, no-account positioning, OS keychain storage for API keys, BYOK provider setup, LM Studio support, local web preview, and TERAX.md project memory file.
+The repository materials are useful for checking the small bundle-size framing, Tauri/Rust/React stack, no-account positioning, OS keychain storage for API keys, BYOK provider setup, LM Studio support, local web preview, and TERAX.md project memory file.

 Before using